Dunvantkai/Yr-Pedair-o/README.md

 ![alt text](https://raw.githubusercontent.com/Dunvantkai/Yr-Pedair-o/main/Programs_Photos/gamev2.bmp)
 ![alt text](https://raw.githubusercontent.com/Dunvantkai/Yr-Pedair-o/main/Programs_Photos/blocksV2.bmp)
 ![alt text](https://raw.githubusercontent.com/Dunvantkai/Yr-Pedair-o/main/Programs_Photos/gameV2RLRS.jpg)
-Thank you to Matthew North for getting a photo running on real hardware ^^
+<br>Thank you to Matthew North for taking a photo of Pedair-o working on real hardware ^^
 ## Behind the name
 I chose the name Pedair-o (Welsh for (The four of))as a nod to the name "tetris" as it is derived from the Greek prefix "tetra" meaning to having four parts (as every block in teras is make up of four blocks)
 ## How i made the Pedair-o and the problems i faced